 A number of banking transactions are entered into with related parties.
 These include loans, deposits and other transactions.
-The volumes of related party transactions, outstanding balances at the year end, and related expense and income for the year are as follows:
+The volumes of related party transactions, outstanding balances at the end of reporting period, and related expense and income for the reporting period are as follows: